How much does insurance cost for an electric car?

 Is it more expensive to insure an electric car?

-It depends.
-Insuring an electric car can be more expensive than insuring a regular fuel-powered vehicle, but that’s not always the case.
+Typically, yes, it is more expensive to insure an electric car than a regular fuel-powered vehicle; however, that’s not always the case.

-You might find your auto insurance premium rising simply because electric cars generally cost more to repair or replace.
-This is because some parts cost more and require specialized mechanics licensed to work on electric cars.
-Additionally, the battery in an electric car can be damaged during an accident which increases repair costs substantially – the battery can cost thousands of dollars because of the rechargeable lithium-ion while a gas car battery wouldn’t cost more than a few hundred.
+You might find your auto insurance premium is more expensive because electric cars generally cost more to repair or replace.
+This is because some parts cost more and require specialized mechanics licensed to work on electric vehicles.
+Additionally, the battery in an electric vehicle can be damaged in an accident, increasing repair costs substantially.
+The battery can cost thousands of dollars because it's a rechargeable lithium-ion battery, whereas a gas car battery wouldn’t cost more than a few hundred dollars.

 The cost factor of an electric car

-When purchasing an electric car, insurance isn’t the only factor you need to consider – there are a few other factors that influence the cost of owning an electric car.
+When purchasing an electric car, insurance isn’t the only factor you need to consider.
+A few other factors influence the cost of owning an electric vehicle, including:

 Gas

 One of the main benefits of owning an electric car is saving on all that gas money, but how much do you actually save?
-It certainly depends on how much you plan on driving the car, but on average, it costs between $175 and $630 to charge an electric car each year while gas money for the year ranges from $1,100 to $2,100.
-This means you could save anywhere between $470 and $1,925 without having to fill up your gas tank.
+It certainly depends on how much you plan on driving the car.
+According to Toronto Hydro, it costs about $530 a year to charge an EV ($1.45 per day) or about $925 a year ($2.50 per day) to charge a plug-in hybrid EV.
+In comparison, the cost of gas vehicles is $1,000-$2,500 per year.
+This means you could save anywhere between $470 and $1,970 without having to fill up your gas tank.

 Government incentives